 617-720-1000 x 236

-Michael J. Widmer has been President of the Massachusetts Taxpayers Foundation since 1992.
+Eileen McAnneny joined the staff of the Massachusetts Taxpayers Foundation as its President in February, 2015.
 Founded in 1932, the Taxpayers Foundation is widely recognized as the state's premier public policy organization dealing with state spending, tax and economic policies.
 The Foundation's record of high quality research and non-partisan analysis has earned the organization broad credibility on Beacon Hill and across the state.

 Over the past 15 years, the Foundation has won 16 prestigious national awards for its work on a wide array of topics, including health care, business costs, capital spending, state and municipal finances, transportation restructuring, and state government reform.